hudson-and-thames/arbitragelab/docs/source/other_approaches/pca_approach.rst

     An example from `Statistical Arbitrage in the U.S. Equities Market <https://math.nyu.edu/faculty/avellane/AvellanedaLeeStatArb20090616.pdf>`__. by Marco Avellaneda and Jeong-Hyun Lee.

-If the eigenportfolio shows a mean reversion speed above the set threshold (:math:`\kappa`), the S-score based on the values from the residual estimation window is being calculated.
+If the eigen portfolio shows a mean reversion speed above the set threshold (:math:`\kappa`), the S-score based on the values from the residual estimation window is being calculated.

 The trading signals are generated from the S-scores using the following rules: